roziannn/roziannn/README.md

 <h3 align="center">A passionate full stack developer 🏁</h3>

 # 💫 About Me:
-🌱 2+ years of experience in developing and maintaining web-based applications<br>👨‍💻 All of my projects documentation are available at https://firdarosianatanj.vercel.app<br>💬 Discuss with me about Laravel, .NET & Fitness Stuff<br>⚡ Fun fact I'm a fan of red beans and chest day at the gym! 💪
+🌱 2+ years of experience in developing and maintaining web-based applications<br>👨‍💻 All of my projects documentation are available at https://firdarosianatanj.vercel.app<br>💬 Discuss with me about Laravel, .NET, JavaScript & Fitness Stuff<br>⚡ Fun fact I'm a fan of red beans and chest day at the gym! 💪

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=roziannn&label=Profile%20views&color=0e75b6&style=flat" alt="roziannn" /> </p>